unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > For hardware layouts, the use of `@modifier` as an identifier for a layer is sufficient since it is always unique among the set of `layer` elements in a keyboard.
 >
 > The set of modifiers must match `(none|([A-Za-z0-9]+)( [A-Za-z0-9]+)*)`
+>
+> To share a layer between to modifier sets, the layer data must be duplicated.

 * * *